 Find out more about travelling to and around Scotland.

 Tip: You can rent a Tesla or book an chauffeured guided tour of the North Coast 500 in the first mass-market electric powered vehicle with Ecosse EV (pictured).
-There are 11 rapid chargers points located along the route.
+There are 11 charge points located along the route.
+You can find a reliable map of all the EV charge points in Scotland at ChargePlace Scotland, Scotland's national EV charging network; and Greener Scotland.

 Whether it's a boutique hotel or a self-service apartment; a family-run bed and breakfast or a rural rental cottage; choose from an incredible array of unique, high-quality, and quality-checked accommodation options.
 By reviewing our Quality Assurance properties, you can see clearly the steps taken by owners and operators to meet a certain level of standards.

 Taking the time to evaluate your choice of stay is one of the best ways to show consideration to both your destination and the people who live there.
 This is because quality assured properties are purposefully set up to cater for visitors.

 4. Use public transport*

 Once you arrive at your destination, try to travel around as much as possible by foot or bike.
 For longer journeys, opt for the next greenest option - Scotland's extensive public transport network, which includes bus, rail and ferry.
 Using public transport is highly recommended if exploring popular destinations such as the Highlands and the Isle of Skye where the roads, parking bays and laybys can become congested and sometimes blocked by higher volumes of traffic and larger vehicles.

 If public transport is not an option for you but you still want to access these areas, consider booking a private tour in a mini-van or bus.
 This will help reduce the overcrowding on small country roads and carbon emissions.

 Be sure to also investigate what car share schemes are available in the area - a system which offers a greener alternative to renting a car or booking taxi.

 Learn more about driving responsibly in Scotland.